-- Material – Non-porous materials like silicone, metal, or glass are the safest options.
+- Material – Non-porous materials like silicone, metal, or glass are the safest options for body-safe dildos.
 Toys without internal electronics can be sterilized easily simply by dropping them into a pot of boiling water!
 Porous materials (such as TPE, PVC, or jelly) can’t be sterilized; they can only be cleaned.
 You’ll want to make sure to completely clean porous toys in-between uses, as these materials can harbor bacteria.

 - Shape – You’ll be able to choose between straight and curved dildos.
-Curved models are better at g-spot targeting, whereas straight dildos are best for training up to larger toys (or body parts).
+Curved models are better at g-spot targeting (they’re also called g-spot dildos), whereas straight dildos are best for training up to larger toys, large dildos (or large body parts).

 - Hard vs. Soft – Hard dildos work better during penetration since they can be easily angled.
 However, soft dildos feel more realistic to the touch.
 Dual-density dildos offer both advantages, being firm enough to be easily inserted but soft enough to feel realistic.

 - Use – For vaginal use, any dildo will do.
-However, if you’re planning on using your new dildo anally then having a flared base is a must (the flared base will prevent over-insertion)!
+However, if you’re planning on using your new dildo as an anal dildo then having a flared base (or a dildo with a handle) is a must (the flared base will prevent over-insertion)!

 - Features – Even with beginner dildos, you might be able to get a few extra features for your toy!
-Suction cup bases, harnesses, and vibration functions are all features you can consider.
+Suction cup dildos, harnesses for pegging strap-ons, and vibrating dildos are all features you can consider.